T

 To expose to shame or blame by means of falsehood & misrepresentation.
 (MW)

 Speak badly of or tell lies about (someone) so as to damage their reputation.
-(OD)
+(NOA)

 traducement (noun)